 Our students engage themselves in charity work.
 For a decade, we have had a partner school Petit Troll at Haïti, where children from the poorest part of Port-au-Prince receive a possiblity of going to school.
 The school was founded by two former students and in 2009, the cooperation reached a new milestone: we welcomed our first student Petit Troll student at Finnfjordbotn.
-Also this year we have students in the IB from Petit Troll.
 Every autumn our students work one day to raise money to this school.
 Bottles are also collected and the students have arranged Haiti concerts almost every year.